kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 If specified, validate that the value of `wl.spec.maximumExecutionTimeSeconds` is greater then 0.

-Optionally: `wl.spec.maximumExecutionTimeSeconds` is immutable [ while the workload is admitted ]
+Validate that `wl.spec.maximumExecutionTimeSeconds` is immutable, while the workload is admitted.

 #### Jobs

 Validate that the value provided in the `kueue.x-k8s.io/max-exec-time-seconds` label is the base 10 representation of an integer greater then 0.

-Optionally: The value of the `kueue.x-k8s.io/max-exec-time-seconds` label is immutable [ while the job is unsuspended ]
+The value of the `kueue.x-k8s.io/max-exec-time-seconds` label is immutable, while the job is unsuspended.

 ### Test Plan